Knorreman/sparkInverse/README.md

 - Use recursive inversion as the default general-purpose algorithm.
 - Use iterative inversion when the matrix is well-conditioned enough for Newton-Schulz to converge quickly.
-- Use `hyperpowerInverse` when you want a cubic iterative method that may need fewer iterations than Newton-Schulz at the cost of extra matrix multiplies per step.
+- Use `iterativeInverse(3)` (cubic hyperpower) when you want a higher-order iterative method that may need fewer iterations than Newton-Schulz at the cost of extra matrix multiplies per step.
 - Use `localInverse` or `svdInverse` only for matrices small enough to collect to the driver.

 ## Benchmarks